microsoft/hlsl-specs/proposals/0005-strict-initializer-lists.md

 ### Specification Language

-An _aggregate_ is a vector, matrix, array, or class which contains
+An _aggregate_ is a vector, matrix, array, or class which does not contain
-* no user-declared or inherited constructors
+* user-declared or inherited constructors
-* no non-public non-static data members, and
+* non-public non-static data members, and
-* no non-public base classes
+* non-public base classes

-The subobjects of an aggregate have a defined _subobject order_.
-For vectors and arrays the order is increasing subscript order.
-For matrices it is increasing subscript order with the subscript nesting such that in the notation `Mat[M][N]`, the ordering is `Mat[0][0]...Mat[0][N]...
-Mat[M][0]...Mat[M][N]`.
+For the purposes of aggregate initialization, anonymous bit-fields are not considered members of an object.

-For classes the order is recursively the order of the base class, followed by member subobjects in declaration order.
-Anonymous bitfields are not included in the subobject ordering.
+When initialized by an initializer list, the elements of the initializer list are initializers for the members of the aggregate in subscript or member order.

-When initialized by an initializer list the elements of the initializer list are initializers for the members of the aggregate in subobject order.
 Each member is copy-initialized from the corresponding initializer-clause.
 If the initializer-clause is an expression which requires a narrowing conversion to convert to the subobject type, the program is ill-formed.

 An aggregate that is a class can also be initialized by a single expression not